Optimization Function Classes

 Why This Matters

-Every learning algorithm solves an optimization problem.
-When you minimize empirical risk, train a neural network, or fit a kernel SVM, you are running an optimization algorithm on a loss landscape.
-Convex optimization is the case where this landscape has no local minima traps. every local minimum is global.
+Many learning algorithms are implemented by solving an optimization problem.
+When you minimize empirical risk, fit a kernel SVM, train logistic regression, or tune a regularized linear model, you are running an optimization algorithm on a loss landscape.
+Convex optimization is the special case where this landscape has no local minima traps: every local minimum is global.

 This is not a "separate" subject from learning theory.
 The convergence rate of your optimizer determines the computational cost of learning.
 The properties of your objective (smoothness, strong convexity) determine both how fast you can optimize and how well the result generalizes (via algorithmic stability).
 Optimization and generalization are entangled.